orieken/musical-train/README.md

 ## Azure DevOps Integration

-The Azure DevOps subcommand provides functionality to create work items in Azure DevOps.
+The Azure DevOps subcommand provides functionality to interact with Azure DevOps, including creating work items and managing pull requests.

 ### Building the Subcommand